With Democratic debate deadline looming, two polls show no bump for bottom-tier candidates

-WASHINGTON (Reuters) - Two national opinion polls of the 21 Democrats vying for their party’s 2020 presidential nomination released on Wednesday did not show any of the candidates at the back of the crowded pack picking up enough support to qualify for the next debate in September.
+WASHINGTON (Reuters) - Two national opinion polls released on Wednesday of Democrats vying for their party’s 2020 presidential nomination did not show any of the candidates at the back of the crowded pack picking up enough support to qualify for the next debate in September.

 Wednesday night is the deadline to meet the party’s polling and fundraising thresholds for next month’s televised debate.
 Appearing on stage with the other candidates is crucial to keeping alive hopes for being the Democratic nominee to take on Republican President Donald Trump in November 2020.